steentj/TsunDokuBibliotek/README.md

 Progress will likely be slow and painful 😀

 It is a personal exercise project, mainly in Danish.
-Eventually I attempt to use resources so it English is included.
+Eventually I attempt to use resources so English is included.